Nadia Cassini: Film career and after

 In 1983, she released her second album Get Ready with RCA Italiana, which was her most famous album.

 In 1985, she released her third and final album Dreams with Five Record.

-Personal life
+Personal life and death

-Cassini married Igor Cassini, an American journalist of Russian and Italian nobility, in 1969.
+Cassini married Igor Cassini (1915–2002), an American journalist of Russian and Italian nobility, in 1969.
 She divorced Cassini in 1972 and moved to London with her boyfriend, Greek actor Yorgo Voyagis.
-Their daughter, Kassandra, was born in 1977 and Cassini returned to cinema one year later in 1978.
+Their daughter, Kassandra, was born in 1977 and Cassini returned to film one year later in 1978.

+Nadia Cassini died following a long illness in Reggio Calabria, Italy, on March 18, 2025, at the age of 76.